myk-org/github-webhook-server/README.md

   main: []
 ```

-This tool configure branch protection and set required to be run for each branch to pass before the PR can be merged
+This tool configure branch protection and set required to be run for each branch to pass before the pull request can be merged

 if the repository have the file `.pre-commit-config.yaml` then `pre-commit.ci - pr` will be added, can be excluded by
 set it in `exclude-runs`